Common emitter

 In electronics, a common-emitter amplifier is one of three basic single-stage bipolar-junction-transistor (BJT) amplifier topologies, typically used as a voltage amplifier.
 It offers high current gain (typically 200), medium input resistance and a high output resistance.
-The output of a common emitter amplifier is 180 degrees out of phase to the input signal.
+The output of a common emitter amplifier is inverted; i.e. for a sine wave input signal, the output signal is 180 degrees out of phase with respect to the input.

 In this circuit, the base terminal of the transistor serves as the input, the collector is the output, and the emitter is common to both (for example, it may be tied to ground reference or a power supply rail), hence its name.
 The analogous FET circuit is the common-source amplifier, and the analogous tube circuit is the common-cathode amplifier.

 Emitter degeneration

 Common-emitter amplifiers give the amplifier an inverted output and can have a very high gain that may vary widely from one transistor to the next.
 The gain is a strong function of both temperature and bias current, and so the actual gain is somewhat unpredictable.
 Stability is another problem associated with such high-gain circuits due to any unintentional positive feedback that may be present.